ERA-engined Cars - Notes on Chassis Technical History and Specification

 Riley 12/6 TT ‘White Riley’ (4/103 - KV 5696 / KV 5929)

 This car was built by the Riley works in 1933 using a 12/6 TT Riley chassis into which Mays, Berthon and Jamieson fitted what proved to be the prototype ERA engine.
 Raymond Mays then proceeded to beat Hans Stuck’s Shelsley Walsh hill record in September 1933.
-The car’s ownership between 1935 and 1938 is currently uncertain, but it was most likely owned by Kay Petre, until it was sold to Percy Maclure in 1938.
-Maclure removed the prototype ERA engine from the car, to fit into his Maclure Riley, in 1939.
+The car’s ownership between 1935 and 1938 is somewhat uncertain, but it was most likely owned by Kay Petre, after which it was sold to Percy Maclure in 1938.
+In 1939 Maclure removed the prototype ERA engine from the car, in order to fit it into his Maclure Riley (See separate note below).

 An ERA engine was refitted by Barrie Gillies c1993.